PieterCooreman/myStagePlot/README.md

 ## 💻 Installation & Usage

-Because myStage is a vanilla frontend application, there is no complex build process or installation required.
+Because myStagePlot is a vanilla frontend application, there is no complex build process or installation required.

 1. Clone the repository:
    ```bash